 By Iris Stone

 What’s not to love about North Carolina?
 From the temperate weather to the fun beach towns, it’s almost surprising this state isn’t overrun with residents!
 North Carolina is also a top performer in collegiate circles, due in no small part to the state’s distinguished public school system – particularly its crown jewel, the University of North Carolina Chapel Hill.
 And yet UNC has plenty of competition, from Duke University (an academic and athletic powerhouse) to Davidson (a premier liberal arts college) to affordable schools of all shapes, sizes, and affiliations.
+For our corresponding ranking of online programs, see Best Online Colleges in North Carolina.

 With such a wide variety of options, you’re practically guaranteed to find something in North Carolina that fits the bill.
 And if you’re indecisive, this top 30 ranking will help you get started.
 By using a detailed methodology, we’ve identified the NC schools that strike the best balance in terms of their ability to meld low price with high performance.
 You’ll be able to check off all the items on your college wish list – and breathe a sigh of relief when you write the tuition check!